A unique team…

 Michael McWilliams, Executive Director

 Michael is a veteran public affairs executive with experience across diverse fields.
-He joined TGIAL as Executive Director in April 2017 after seven years leading a social impact advisory firm and serving on several nonprofit boards.
+He joined TGIAL as Executive Director in April 2017 after leading a social impact management firm and serving on several nonprofit boards.

 A writer by avocation and public issues advocate by profession, Michael had earlier repatriated to the US from Stockholm, Sweden upon finishing work with a UN-affiliated NGO focused on the planetary water crisis.
 Prior to that, he held executive roles in the American public policy and nonprofit arenas after a career as an entrepreneur and corporate manager in the fields of finance, manufacturing, and technology.